charbelmansour005/ReactNative-myOpenAI-Davinci-ChatGPT/README.md

 	<p>Contributions to this project are welcome!
 Here are some ways you can contribute:</p>
 	<ul>
 		<li>Submit bug reports or feature requests by opening an issue on Github.</li>
-    <li>You can get your own keys from: platform.openai.com/account/api-keys.</li>
 		<li>Improve the code by submitting a pull request.</li>
 		<li>Help others by reviewing open issues and pull requests.</li>
 	</ul>